 Dr. Bunch received his Clinical Doctorate of Acupuncture & Oriental Medicine (DAOM) from the Oregon College of Oriental Medicine (OCOM received the prestigious award of "#1 Doctoral Program in the Country” by thebestschools.org in 2012).
 He continued his education with an externship to study neurology, Parkinson's and stroke rehabilitation under Dr. Yen-Chieh Lee at the Cathay General Hospital in Taipei.

-For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center where he provided up to 3,000 treatments a year alongside an integrated team of oncologists and naturopathic physicians.
+For nearly a decade, Dr. Bunch treated advanced-stage oncology patients at the Seattle Cancer Treatment & Wellness Center where he provided over 30,000 treatments alongside an integrated team of oncologists and naturopathic physicians.

-Dr. Bunch has also lectured extensively to both first and second-year medical students at the University of Washington and as a guest speaker at Gilda’s Club Seattle chapter on the integration of acupuncture & Chinese medicine with Western oncology.
+While in Seattle, Dr. Bunch lectured extensively to both first and second-year medical students at the University of Washington and as a guest speaker at Gilda’s Club Seattle chapter on the integration of acupuncture & Chinese medicine with Western oncology.

 ~ Dr. Darin J. Bunch

 Click images to view

 The Pacific Ocean bridges the East to the West.
 The strengths of one medicine can be the weakness of the other and vice versa.
 By integrating the modalities of both Eastern & Western medicines a Yin-Yang relationship can ensue creating a harmonious balance.